BKDaugherty/tactics-exploration/devlog.md

   [ ] Create a combat system
   [ ] Create a skill system
   [ ] Create an inventory system
+[ ] Pathfinding and Unit Movement in Multiplayer
+  [ ] If two units are moving at the same time, how do I ensure they can't move to the same spot?
+When should I do the movement calculation?
+How can I refresh / lock?
 [ ] Another demo!
 [ ] I want to spend some time learning about Tiled, and creating Custom data on my map [ ] It'd be great to use this to be able to load in "Ground" tiles for example.